 Jumbo loans exceed the conventional conforming mortgage limits.

 Super jumbo loans are loans above this threshold, but different lenders in different parts of the country use different dollar denominations to refer to super jumbo.
-In the midwest & across most of the continental United States where homes are cheap the amount used to refer to "super jumbo" is typically $1,000,000 to $1,500,000.
+In the midwest & across most of the continental United States where homes are relatively cheap the amount used to refer to "super jumbo" is typically around $1,500,000 to $2,000,000.
 However, in Manhattan, spending $1,000,000 might not buy much more than a closet.
-In wealthier areas mortgage lenders might refer super jumbo as loans above $2,000,000 with caps ranging up to $10,000,000 to $20,000,000 and beyond.
+In wealthier areas mortgage lenders might refer super jumbo as loans above $3,000,000 with caps ranging up to $10,000,000 to $20,000,000 and beyond.

 Due to the size of the loans, lenders exercise increased caution & greater scrutiny of borrowers.
 Great credit scores are a must.
 Most lenders will typically require at least a 10% or 20% down payment on large loans & proof of significant financial assets.
 Funding approval of high net worth individuals is done on a case-by-case basis.
 Interest rates also typically rise significantly with the amount borrowed.
 The spread over conforming mortgage rates might be close to a half percent for loans at or below $1.5 million while rising to a percent or two for loans above that level.